Digital card: History

 Front side of the first Magnetic Stripe plastic credit card.
 Note that the narrow magnetic stripe is on the front of the card.
 It was later switched to the back side.

 Magnetic recording on steel tape and wire was invented by Valdemar Poulsen in Denmark around 1900 for recording audio.
 In the 1950s, magnetic recording of digital computer data on plastic tape coated with iron oxide was invented.
 In 1960, IBM built upon the magnetic tape idea and developed a reliable way of securing magnetic stripes to plastic cards, as part of a contract with the US government for a security system.
 A number of International Organization for Standardization standards, ISO/IEC 7810, ISO/IEC 7811, ISO/IEC 7812, ISO/IEC 7813, ISO 8583, and ISO/IEC 4909, now define the physical properties of such cards, including size, flexibility, location of the magstripe, magnetic characteristics, and data formats.
 Those standards also specify characteristics for financial cards, including the allocation of card number ranges to different card issuing institutions.

 As technological progress emerged in the form of highly capable and always carried smartphones, handhelds and smartwatches, the term "digital card" was introduced.

 On May 26, 2011 Google released its own version of a cloud hosted Google Wallet which contains digital cards - cards that can be created online without having to have a plastic card in first place, although all of its merchants currently issue both plastic and digital cards.
 There are several virtual card issuing companies located in different geographical regions, such as Weel in Australia and Privacy in the USA.

+In 2021, Mastercard announced that "by 2033, no Mastercard credit and debit cards will have magnetic stripes".